Truth is Everything

 Goddard and Acker Try Not to Reveal the Secrets of The Cabin in the Woods

-The question presented when you interview The Cabin in the Woods director and co-writer Drew Goddard, and especially when you speak with actress Amy Acker, is how do you speak with them about the movie without ruining any of its secrets in the process?
-It’s a tough nut to crack, and sitting in a room at the downtown Seattle Fairmont Olympic Hotel it was one we were all intimately aware of.
+The question presented when you interview The Cabin in the Woods director and co-writer Drew Goddard, and especially when you speak with actress Amy Acker, is how do you chat with them about the movie without ruining any of its secrets?
+It’s a tough nut to crack, and sitting in a room at the downtown Seattle Fairmont Olympic Hotel it was one we were all aware of.

-Yet, much like Goddard readily admits, it isn’t like these twists and turns are kept hidden very long within the context of the film itself.
-He and co-writer Joss Whedon reveal much of their hand quite early, letting the audience in on what is going on in bits and pieces in order to let their story breathe and expand in a natural, character-driven way.
+Yet, much like Goddard readily admits, it isn’t like these twists and turns are kept hidden very long.
+He and co-writer Joss Whedon reveal much of their hand early, letting the audience in on what is going on in bits and pieces in order to let their story breathe and expand in a natural, character-driven way.

 “That’s always how Mr. Whedon has done things,” states the filmmaker.
 “If you look at Buffy the Vampire Slayer, we’d always put what was supposed to be in the third act in the first act.
 We’d move the story up all the time as we were dealing with episodes, as we were fleshing out a season.
 That’s just his aesthetic.
 He doesn’t play coy with the audience.
 Let’s just start where other people finish and then see where that will take us.”

-At the same time, for an actress like Acker, someone who audiences fell desperately in love with in regards to her dual work as Fred and as the demonic Illyria in Angel, doing interviews for The Cabin in the Woods is a tricky proposition.
-A Joss Whedon regular (she appeared in Dollhouse and has a central role in the writer/director’s upcoming Shakespearean adaptation Much Ado About Nothing), while the secrets behind her character aren’t hidden for very long to reveal them beforehand could potentially spoil some of the fun.
-At the same time, the knowledge that she was playing a character so integral to the internal machinations of the plot mechanics wasn’t lost on her, either.
-More than that, these were aspects of the role she eagerly embraced.
+For an actress like Acker, someone who audiences fell desperately in love with in regards to her dual work as Fred and as the demonic Illyria in Angel, doing interviews for The Cabin in the Woods is a tricky proposition.
+A Joss Whedon regular (she appeared in Dollhouse and has a central role in the writer/director’s upcoming Shakespearean adaptation Much Ado About Nothing), while the secrets involving her character aren’t hidden for very long, to reveal them before seeing the movie could spoil the fun.
+Even so, the knowledge that Acker was playing a character so integral to the internal machinations of the plot mechanics wasn’t lost on her, either.
+More than that, these were aspects of the role she enthusiastically embraced.

-Not that she couldn’t have been a part of the film even if she had wanted to be, that was never a decision she was going to be allowed to make.
+Not that she could have said “no” to being a part of the film.
+That was never a decision she was going to be allowed to make.
 “Amy is pretty used to [Joss and I] calling her and saying you’re going to be in this,” jokes Goddard, “so no turning us down.
-We’re going to be sticking you in here whether you like it or not.”
+We’re going to be sticking you in here whether you like it or not.

-“Seriously, though, Amy’s great, and it was a pretty last minute thing when she came onboard.
+“Seriously, Amy’s great, and it was a pretty last-minute thing when she came onboard.
 But Joss and I have so much confidence in her talents and in abilities we knew she going to be able to pull the character off.
-As you said, it’s a fairly important role in a lot of ways so we needed an actress to fill it we could count on to make her come alive in a way the audience could in hopefully some fashion relate to.”
+As you said, it’s a fairly important role so we needed an actress to fill it we could count on to make her come alive in a way the audience could hopefully in some fashion relate to.”

 Jumping into the role was made all the easier when it was revealed whom she would be sharing the screen with, Academy Award-nominee Richard Jenkins and Emmy Award-winner Bradley Whitford.
-“After I watched the movie I was like, I’m so lucky,” she says winsomely.
-“People are going to think I’m good just because I’m near them!”
+“After I watched the movie I was like, I’m so lucky,” Acker says winsomely.
+“People are going to think I’m good just because I’m near them!

-As for the script, the concept started out with the basic precept, ‘five friends go to remote cabin in the woods,’ and then expanded greatly from there.
-Goddard and Whedon wrote the first draft over a weekend, the two throwing in everything including the kitchen sink letting their love for horror genre permeate every sentence.
+As for the script, the concept started out with the basic precept, ‘five friends go to a remote cabin in the woods,’ and then expanded from there.
+Goddard and Whedon wrote the first draft over a weekend, the two throwing in everything including the kitchen sink, letting their love for the horror genre permeate every sentence.

 “It was a total blast to write,” he admits.
 “Joss and I made an entire weekend of it, and I was sometimes shocked as to what we were coming up with.
 And we didn’t do any research at all.
 This [the horror genre] is just something we love, and the script came from this place where we were writing about what we would want to watch and not worrying about whether or not someone would let us make it.
 There was something very freeing about that.
 The whole movie is really just Joss and I trying to entertain each other, that’s really what the writing process was like.
 But that’s how Buffy was.
 That’s how Angel was.
 That’s why I love working with him so much.
 It’s just so much fun to create.”

-At the same time, after jumping through so many hoops, after finally convincing a studio to put up the financing to get it made, after having the cast and crew come together and craft something Goddard couldn’t be more pleased about, the fact The Cabin in the Woods was sitting on the shelf for over two years thanks to MGM’s much publicized bankruptcy had to have been at least somewhat deflating.
+Yet, after jumping through so many hoops, after finally convincing a studio to put up the financing to get it made, after having the cast and crew come together and craft something Goddard couldn’t be more pleased about, the fact The Cabin in the Woods was sitting on the shelf for over two years thanks to MGM’s much-publicized bankruptcy had to have been at least somewhat deflating.
 “That sucked,” admits the director with a laugh.
-“I cannot lie; having that happen didn’t exactly put a smile on my face.”
+“I cannot lie.
+Having that happen didn’t exactly put a smile on my face.

 “But it’s been interesting.
-In some ways it’s the best thing that could have happened to us.
+In some ways it’s the best thing that could have happened.
 First of all, we weren’t the only people that got hit by this.
-When you see The Hobbit get delayed, when you see the latest James Bond movie get derailed, when you see heavyweights dropping like that you realize what’s going on is way above your pay grade which is weirdly sort of calming because you realize you’ve just got to weather the storm.”
+When you see The Hobbit get delayed, when you see the latest James Bond movie get derailed, when you see heavyweights dropping like that you realize what’s going on is way above your pay grade, which is weirdly sort of calming because you realize you’ve just got to weather the storm.

 “For me, that meant protecting the film.
 Whenever there is a change of management you’re never sure if the new boss is going to understand what it is you’re trying to do.
 Luckily, Lionsgate was wonderful.
 They didn’t want to change a frame.
-They wanted to put it out there exactly as Joss and I imagined it.
+They wanted to put it out exactly as Joss and I imagined it.
 When that happened, I was like, okay, this is going to take longer than I wanted, but at least we’re going to be in the right home.
 Not only were we with the studio who released a number of the films from the past 15 years we were commenting on, some of our stars went on to become Gods of Thunder.
-So, actually?
-I think it worked out to the positive in the end.”
+So I think it worked out positively in the end.”

 “It’s weird and it’s true, but that’s how a lot of things we work on feel,” interjects Goddard.
 “It’s not that we’re making a big movie, it’s that we got the gang together and we’re putting on a show.
 That’s how it always feels, which is something that I like.”

-Which is a feel you can trace all the way back to Goddard’s time on Buffy, Angel, Alias and Lost, television shows with humongous scope yet miniscule budgets.
+Which is a feeling you can trace all the way back to Goddard’s time on Buffy, Angel, Alias and Lost, television shows with humongous scope yet minuscule budgets.
 The events being depicted always felt larger than life, the filmmaker being a part of these massive features (i.e. Cloverfield) and programs that didn’t necessarily have the money to realize everything they wanted to visually.